background jobs

 bg

-in background can be started in background
+Jobs that are suspended in background can be started in background

-will send a SIGCONT
+with bg.
+The bg will send a SIGCONT signal.

-reactivated in background with bg
+reactivated in background with bg.

 [student@linux ~]$ jobs